wp-plugins/ewww-image-optimizer/readme.txt

 1. **Super fast.** The plugin can run on your own server, so you don’t have to wait for a third party service to receive, process, and return your images.
 You can optimize hundreds of images in just a few minutes.
 PNG files take the longest, but you can adjust the settings for your situation.
 1. **Better PNG optimization.** You can use pngout and optipng in conjunction.
 1. **Root access not needed** Pre-compiled binaries are made available to install directly within the Wordpress folder, and cloud optimization is provided for those who cannot run the binaries locally.
+1. **Optimize almost anything** Using the Optimize More tool, and the wp_image_editor class extension, nearly any image in Wordpress can be optimized.

 = Theme Images =